JULIE GEISSLER YOGA

 I embraced initial Yoga Teacher Training

 Then I took a leap, and decided to do a 200-hour Yoga Teacher Training in Mindful Movement and Vinyasa.
-Immediately after signing up i panicked...
+Immediately after signing up I panicked...
 I thought I’d get kicked off the course because I could not do a headstand… of course I was to learn that having a yoga practice is not about being able to do a headstand or any other fancy posture that ties you in knots.
-This is when the world of yoga really opened up to me.
-I learned how to practice asana (postures) and vinyasa (movement and connection of postures with the breath) safely, and I learned about the history and philosophy of yoga, about pranayama and meditation, about Yoga Nidra, and much, much more.
-This training set up a foundation on which to build.

 And I voraciously went on to complete the very challenging and rigorous Yoga Sports CoachTM qualification (another 200-hour) training, which taught me how to apply key principles for high impact.
 The course was for athletes, though I always had the movement needs of the everyday person in mind, which was the real reason I joined the course.

-Julie Geissler (April 2024)
+Julie Geissler (Dec 2025)